margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 In bed, I love to journal, and do my best thinking.
 In bed, I find the comfort of the squishy mattress, and the soft sheets.
 I love the feel of my head on the pillow in the dark, while writing in the journal.
 While writing, the sun shines through the window, and I can hear the geese calls.

 ## Write about someone, living or dead, who you would you like to have back in your life. ##
 I think it would be great to have back in our lives the African American men that the police shoot.
 Through God, and the life in Christ, their lives have so much power, vibrancy, and graciousness.
-I am grateful for all of the ways African Americans lead, teach, sing, amke decisions, and help people remove prejducies.
+I am grateful for all of the ways African Americans lead, teach, sing, make decisions, and help people remove prejducies.
 I would love to have the African Americans, and Chinese Americans, and innocent children in our lives being shot back.
 Every life has so much potential, vitality, and vibrancy in the world.
 Every voice is vital in the light, and every life is vital in the light.

 ## If you had the opportunity to write as a career, what would you write? ##
 In a career, I would love to write a book about unity and oneness, and the power of the people.
 I would also love to write music.
 In a writing career, I would love to take the emphasis off of self and put the emphasis on Soul.
 I love the work she is showing on social media.